NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 The macro uncertainty

 Goldman Sachs models large upside; Acemoglu's task-based model is much more cautious.
-The disagreement is not about whether AI helps somewhere; it is about whether enough firms reorganize fast enough to move aggregate productivity.
+The disagreement is not about whether AI helps somewhere; it is about whether enough firms reorganize fast enough to move aggregate productivity, and whether the benefits that matter most are even measurable before new practices exist.

 If AI is better at many tasks, what should humans become relatively best at?

-Sources: Acemoglu, The Simple Macroeconomics of AI; Goldman Sachs Research, GDP/productivity upside; Handa et al., Anthropic Economic Index task data.
+Sources: Acemoglu, The Simple Macroeconomics of AI; Goldman Sachs Research, GDP/productivity upside; Handa et al., Anthropic Economic Index task data; Carlo Cordasco, What we can’t measure about AI – yet.

 Messrs Coase and Cheung: productivity appears when contracts change.